 Image focused interactive eBook

-This image-focused interactive eBook includes imagery throughout all the five content sections.
-Using simple and elegant animations it gives an experience that encourages topic exploration and adds each section’s conversion points.
+This image-focused interactive eBook includes imagery throughout all content sections.
+Using simple and elegant animations, it gives an experience that encourages topic exploration and adds each section’s conversion points.
 It is a modern and deeply engaging experience that highlights imagery and content.